 Be proactive.
 Many workplaces invest in their employees’ training and development.
 Check regularly with your supervisor or human resources department to make sure you know about all the opportunities that may be open to you.

 Be creative.
+In the past, supervisors decided who would be trained or given special project work.
+Organizations often took responsibility for training and course work.
+These days, fewer employers provide funding for training and career development.
+However, they still consider lifelong learning and training to be important.
+As a result, workers who want to succeed must learn to be career self-reliant.
 If your workplace doesn’t offer formal learning opportunities, you can take advantage of other ways to learn on the job.
 For example, depending on your work, you may be able to:

 - Read industry newsletters or magazines

 - Teach yourself to do more with the software you have

 Be independent.
 If you have the time and money, enroll in a course or workshop outside of working hours.
 Choose a course where you can learn a skill that will help you in your current job or make it easier to get promoted.

 - Assess how effective you are at leading your own learning.